alexpolt/alexpolt.github.io/src/motivation.md

   unexciting work.

   If you are such a person that you don't have an emotional stimulus, then almost certainly you are going to have trouble with being successful.
-I have the following advise in that case:
+Ask yourself the following advise in that case:

   * What would you do if you had 1000 years of life?
   * What would you do if you were not lazy?